AbsoluteCommerce/Magento2-CacheBust/README.md

 This extension can be used with or without a CDN, and will also bust local versions of assets in your customers web browser cache.
 Find more information at https://abscom.co/cachebust.

+# Version Compatibility

+- For Magento 2.2.x please use version 3.x.x of this module.
+- For earlier Magento versions, please use version 2.x.x of this module.

 # Installation
 The best way to add the extension is via composer.